 So folks, that is Brian's entire plan to save tigers, pandas and all the other endangered sh*t.
 Give 20 bucks per month.
 It almost sounds too easy, but we did some research, and he's actually onto something.
 Animal experts (we hear they're called "biologists") already know what needs to be done to save endangered species.
 They just don't have enough cash to fund all the work.
 (Protecting land from poachers, and stuff like that.)
 If the money comes, the species will be saved.

-Here's the catch: Brian is just one man (admittedly, a big one.)
-Even Brian can't do it alone.
+Here's the catch: Brian is just one man.
+Even a man as big as him can't do it alone.
 Will you help?
 It’s the perfect way to save the world, especially if you don’t give a damn.
-Just sign up, and then forget about it!
+Just sign up and then forget about it!
 You’ll be saving the planet without ever having to lift a finger again.
-(Unless you choose to lift one, to "communicate" with a bad driver for example.)

 To help Brian, just spin this bottle!
 (It's a picture of one we found under his couch, taken shortly after we washed out the ants.)
 The bottle will point to a top-notch animal conservation organisation.
-It does't matter which one it points to.
+It doesn't matter which one it points to.
 Why not?
-Because they're all great!
-(And who's got time to think about these things anyway.)
-Once you've spun the bottle, click Go to jump over to whichever site the bottle points to, and set up your donation.
-When Brian set up his donation, it took just 2 minutes.
+Because they're all good!
+(Who's got time to think about these things anyway?)
+Once you've spun the bottle, click the 'Go' button to jump to whichever site the bottle is pointing to.
+There, you can set up your donation.
+When Brian set up his, it took only 2 minutes.

-Spin here to start saving the world.
+Spin to start saving the world.
 (Sexy shorts not included.)

 WWF used to be called the World Wildlife Fund.
 It's the world's biggest conservation organisation and focusses on preserving biodiversity.